Dave Kellett: Anatomy of Books

+He also co-authored the book How to Make Webcomics (2008) with Brad Guigar, Scott Kurtz, and Kris Straub.
+Around the same time, the quartet hosted the podcast Webcomics Weekly (2007–2011).
+Kellett deliberately self-publishes many of his books under the publishing name Small Fish Studios.
+The editions are financed with great success through Kickstarter.

 Acting and other projects

 Kellett was a part of the sketch comedy group And Donkey Makes Five from Los Angeles, California.
 He also performed in Comedy Central's South Beach Comedy Festival in Miami in 2009.
 Kellett has performed on stage in Skirts and Flirts in New York and in Los Angeles.
 He also performed in Der Inka von Peru at the George Wood Theatre in London.

-Kellett was a co-host of the comics-focused podcast, Webcomics Weekly.
+ComicLab

+Since 2018 Kellett has co-hosted the podcast ComicLab with fellow cartoonist Brad Guigar.
+It's aimed at comic professionals and semi-professionals, marketed as a show "about making comics — and making a living from comics!"
+As of August 2024 there are 350 episodes of ComicLab available on Spotify with a rating of 4.9.